Ethical Enterprises Initiative for Young Women

 Since 2008, KMWSC has facilitated open air schools for 3-hours a day for the migrant children living in brickfields on the outskirts of Kolkata.
 Each brickfield has 2 teachers with around 50 children.
-Last year 51 schools were operational thanks to generous supporters.
+There are currently 15 schools in operation and 778 children enrolled.
 Health programs are also provided where free check-ups are offered and medication administered to all children and adult workers who seek treatment.

-- Deliver basic education in literacy, mathematics and basic life skills to the children of the brickfields who cannot be enrolled in local schools.
+- Provide literacy and numeracy education and basic life skills to the children of the brickfields who cannot be enrolled in local schools.